Four years. Three nights a week. 7.5 hours each night.

 Jackie Longendyke, one of Adderley’s business associates, underwent kidney donor testing on Adderley’s behalf in 2012.
 A battery of tests determined that she was a match.
 That December, she visited Adderley’s office and announced that she planned to give him an “early Christmas present”: A kidney.

 Adderley and his donor scheduled the surgery for Feb.
 12, 2013, at University of Minnesota Medical Center.
-Adderley’s transplant surgeon was Timothy Pruett, MD, the chief of the transplant program and the John S. Najarian Surgical Chair in Clinical Transplantation.
+Adderley’s transplant surgeon was Timothy Pruett, MD, the chief of the transplant program.
 His donor’s surgeon was Raja Kandaswamy, MD.

 “The nursing staff and doctors were great in answering questions and taking care of me while I was in the hospital.
-Dr. Pruett and Dr. [Naim] Issa in particular were very generous with their time when talking with me, answering every question I had without rushing through it.”
+Dr. Pruett in particular wasvery generous with his time when talking with me, answering every question I had without rushing through it.”